 How Many Sales Does It Take to Become a Bestseller?

 If you want a realistic shot to become a bestseller, you must sell at least 5,000 – 10,000 copies in one week.
 The necessary amount fluctuates based on the level of competition and the number of new releases during each week.
 The non-fiction lists tend to be more competitive and usually require weekly sales of 7,500 copies or more.

-The New York Times counts weekly sales starting on Tuesdays through the following Monday.
-(That’s why you see the new big books typically launched on a Tuesday).
+The New York Times counts weekly sales starting the previous Sunday through Saturday.
 Also, books must be traditionally-published and sold in bookstores nationwide.
 Self-published titles are rarely accepted, except for occasional novels on the fiction lists.